RIP Penny Chuter OBE (1942-2024)

 Penny is widely recognised as having been a pioneer in rowing – as an athlete, a coach and a leader in the sport.
 The impact of her contribution has been enormous, and much of it created the foundations on which decades of subsequent GB Rowing Team success has been built.
 Her commitment and dedication to rowing and to the athletes within it was characterised by incredible hard work as well as vision, which came at the expense of a personal life, and often to the detriment of her physical and mental wellbeing.
 Yet she made many, many friends within rowing, and there are countless others who also recognise that their achievements were thanks to her.

 Her life in rowing started at an early age as her family home in Surrey was on the river Thames.
-By the time she was five, Penny would transport herself across the river to school in a little dinghy, before joining Laleham Skiff and Punting Club at Laleham when she was 12.
-At 15 she won the first of what became 27 Punt Championship titles, and at 16 the first of 21 Skiff Championship titles.
+By the time she was five, Penny would transport herself across the river to school in a little dinghy.
+She joined Laleham Skiff and Punting Club at Laleham when she was 12, and at 15 she won the first of what became 27 Punt Championship titles, and at 16 the first of 21 Skiff Championship titles.
 Her dominance eventually became so complete that she retired, unbeaten, for the good of both sports as others had been unwilling to race against her.

 In 1959, her skiff and punting coach, Nevill Miroy, encouraged her to try sliding seat sculling, pointing out that as she had already beaten the British Women’s Sculling Champion in a skiff, if she could also beat her in a sliding seat boat, she could be selected for the 1960 Rome Olympic Games.
 Unfortunately, of course, his expertise in the technique of sculling wasn’t matched by his knowledge of women’s international rowing, there being no women’s rowing in the Olympic programme at that time.